KarenKanana/Real-Estate-Website/README.md

 # Vallie's Estate Landing page
-Helping you find the property of your dreams.
-Creating quality urban lifestyles, building stronger communities.

 This is an interactive landing page of a cloud-enabled, mobile-ready, interface compatible website that helps you find property of your choice based on location, property type and prices.

 ## Features